-In adapting to the changing climate there will be need for Council to work with Landcare, Government Departments and landowners to facilitate the provision of effective corridors for the migration of species (flora and fauna) to move and adapt to climate changes across the Shire/Region.
+In adapting to the changing climate there will be need for Council to work with Landcare, Government Departments and landowners to facilitate the provision of effective corridors for the movement of species (flora and fauna) and adaption to climate changes across the Shire/Region.

 In terms of water supply, there will be need to plan for more efficient water use in urban and rural areas and to provide for increasing variability in the supply.
 Uralla Shire will need to source alternative supplementary water supplies for Uralla and Bundarra or adapt to increasing variability in supply.
+In recent years state and local government and rural communities have improved water security through augmentation of supply, the introduction of permanent water conservation, and measures such as wastewater re-use and stormwater harvesting.
+Improved water efficiency of buildings and the incorporation of water-sensitive urban design (WSUD) principles in the development process will lead to more efficient water consumption.